How to Read and Write in Malayalam: A Step-by-Step Guide

 - Challenge: Slow writing speed.

-- Solution: Practice writing daily and focus on one Malayalam letter at a time.
+- Solution: Practice writing daily and focus on consistency.

 Conclusion